foundersandcoders/workshop-api/afternon-workshop.md

 11. Awesome, now we are console logging the exact data we want show on our app.
 Can you work out how to make this html friendly, and add it to our variable to append to the DOM?
 Hava go at solving this your self.

-If you are stuck, look at [hints] (https://github.com/foundersandcoders/workshop-api/blob/master/hints.md), or checkout the example files on the [Answer branch] (https://github.com/foundersandcoders/workshop-api/blob/answers/tfl-example/script.js).
+If you are stuck, look at [hints](https://github.com/foundersandcoders/workshop-api/blob/master/hints.md), or checkout the example files on the [Answer branch](https://github.com/foundersandcoders/workshop-api/blob/answers/tfl-example/script.js).

 ##Finished?
 Check you neighbour has also completed, then pair to work on an [extension activity](https://github.com/foundersandcoders/workshop-api/blob/master/afternoon-extension.md)